PyConPL/pyladies-workshop/0001_python_quickstart.rst

     >>> print("Hi, my name is", "Łukasz")
     Hi, my name is Łukasz

-:func:`print` command has many more applications as it can write almost everything.
+``print`` command has many more applications as it can write almost everything.
 For now, the only other kind of values we know are numbers: